Jury convicts Urbana man of having gun with laser sight

 A Champaign County jury deliberated less than an hour Wednesday before convicting Demarkus Diggs, 23, whose last known address was in the 2000 block of Vawter Street, of being an armed habitual criminal.

-With previous felony convictions, Diggs is not allowed to possess a weapon.
-Having been convicted of aggravated robbery and residential burglary, he qualified for the more serious armed habitual criminal designation.
+Because of previous felony convictions, Diggs is not allowed to possess a weapon.
+Having been convicted of aggravated robbery and residential burglary, he qualified for the more serious designation of armed habitual criminal.

 And because the jury found that the gun was equipped with a combination laser sight and light, he faces an extended prison term of up to 60 years, instead of the normal six to 30.